Leslie Wayne: Early life and education

 Leslie Wayne was born in Landstühl, Germany, to American parents and grew up in Los Angeles and Newport Beach.
 At the age of 7, she was taking private art lessons and attended classes on the weekends throughout high school.
 Her first two years of undergraduate work at the University of California, Santa Barbara's College of Creative Studies focused on the figure, plein-air landscapes, and printmaking.
 She created a suite of etchings and aquatints based on the photographs of Jacques Henri Lartigue, with whom she had begun a correspondence.

-Wayne moved to Paris and lived there from 1974 to 1975, where she attended French classes at the Alliance Française, and continued to paint on her own and in various small ateliers.
+Inspired by her correspondence with Lartigue, Wayne took her Junior year off and moved to Paris from 1974 to 1975, where she attended French classes at the Alliance Française, and continued to paint on her own and at various small ateliers.
 At the Alliance Française, Wayne met an Israeli man, with whom she developed a relationship.
-After having returned to California, she moved to Israel in 1975 to live with him and stayed there until 1980.
+After having returned to California, she moved to Israel in 1975 to be with him and lived there until 1980.
 In Israel, she continued to paint and explore other creative outlets, including ceramics and children's book illustration.
 Wayne returned to Southern California in 1980 and two years later moved to New York City, where she enrolled in Parsons School of Design.
 At Parsons, Wayne became a sculpture major and studied with Ronald Bladen and Don Porcaro, whom she later married in 1987.
 She graduated with honors, with a BFA in sculpture in 1984.

 Work

 Early work

 Wayne's early work was driven by a focus on technique and observation.
-Her inspiration came from French Impressionism, particularly the paintings of Van Gogh, Lautrec and Manet, and the photographs of Jacques Henri Lartigue.
+Her inspiration came from French Impressionism, particularly the paintings of Van Gogh, Lautrec and Manet, and the photographs of Jacques Henri Lartigue, which she studied closely while living in Paris.
 Only after her classes at the Académie de la Grande Chaumière, did she first venture into abstraction.

-Wayne had her first solo show at the Jerusalem Theatre Gallery in 1979 of works that were inspired by Georgia O'Keeffe's desert landscape paintings.
-Returning to California, she continued to paint plein-air landscapes.
-With the hills of Laguna Beach as her source, Wayne developed a deep love for and identification with the landscape and geology of the Western United States.
+Wayne had her first solo show in 1979 while living in Israel at the Jerusalem Theatre Gallery of works inspired by Georgia O'Keeffe's desert landscape paintings.
+Once she returned home to California, she continued to paint plein-air landscapes.
+With the hills of Laguna Beach as her source, Wayne developed a deep love for and identification with the landscape and geology of the California and the West.